Bonfires and smoke

 If a fire is a one-off it may be difficult to prove a nuisance.
 Similarly, if you are troubled by garden bonfires from different neighbours, each only burning occasionally, a nuisance action will be difficult to bring.

 Anyone lighting a bonfire and allowing smoke to drift across a road could also be prosecuted.
 There is an offence under the Highways Act 1980 if users of the highway are interrupted or endangered.
 If there is a danger to road users, please contact the police for further information.

-Please note that this information has no legal force and is not an authoritative interpretation of the law, which is a matter for the courts.
+Please note that this information is not an authoritative interpretation of the law, which is a matter for the courts.
 The information is not a substitute for the legislation.
 Where appropriate, you should seek your own independent legal advice.